ManuPrabakaran/pairs-trading/journal.md

 # Pairs Trading: A Learning Journal
 ### by Manu Prabakaran

-This is not a polished research paper.
-It is a record of how I built a pairs trading strategy from scratch, what I tried, what broke, what I learned from the parts that broke, and what I did next.
+This is a record of how I built a pairs trading strategy from scratch, what I tried, what broke, what I learned from the parts that broke, and what I did next.
 The notebooks are kept in the order I built them, including the versions that did not work.

 ---